 Completion of college degree is documented by a diploma and transcripts from an accredited university or college.
 Providers can check the accreditation of postsecondary institutions and programs on the U.S. Department of Education web site.
-The following are links to accrediting bodies recognized by the U.S. Department of Education: National and Regional Accrediting Bodies and Accrediting Bodies for Specialized Programs: Arts and Humanities, Education Training, Legal, Community and Social Services, Personal Care and Services, Healthcare.
+To start, click on the desired option from the list below:

 Documenting Foreign Education

 Degrees or transcripts issued by a foreign educational institution must be evaluated for U.S. grade or degree equivalence by a vendor qualified to make such evaluations.
 Transcripts can be verified by a vendor that is a member of the National Association of Credential Evaluation Services (NACES) or other association qualified to make these determinations.
 Contact information for NACES vendors is: Email: firstname.lastname@example.org or web site: www.naces.org.